 The risk management system is supported both at Group level and in the business segments by our risk controlling measures and our management information system.
-Detailed monthly and quarterly reports are used to identify and analyze deviations of the actual compared to the planned business development.
-In addition, the risk management system comprises a control system that oversees organizational processes and measures, as well as internal controls and audits, with which we can identify significant risks at an early stage and counteract each one individually.
+Detailed monthly and quarterly reports are used to identify and analyze deviations of actual versus planned business development.
+In addition, the risk management system includes a control system that consists of organizational safeguarding measures, as well as internal controls and audits, with which we can identify significant risks at an early stage and counteract each one individually.